yuchenakaleslie/yuchenakaleslie.github.io/_projects/1_project.md

   {% include figure.html path="assets/img/Framework2_latest.png" class="img-fluid rounded z-depth-1" %}
 </div>

-We build on the premise that \textit{a priori} knowledge could provide general yet insightful prior expectations of the observation (with variaibility) of the physical process.
+We build on the premise that prior knowledge could provide general yet insightful prior expectations of the observation (with variaibility) of the physical process.
-The *a-priori* information is addressed by generating simulations based on the domain knowledge represented by $\boldsymbol{\theta}_{g}$.
+The *a-priori* information is addressed by generating simulations based on the domain knowledge represented by $$\boldsymbol{\theta}_{g}$$.

 specifically, $$\boldsymbol{\theta}_{g} = (\theta_{1}, \dots, \theta_{n})$$ represents a random vector of relevant physical parameters, each component of which stands for a random variable. $$g(\cdot)$$ represents a generator function, which may just be a model with physics aspects capable of generating stochastic simulations accordingly.
 Collectively the corresponding probability distribution $$p(\boldsymbol{\theta}_{g})$$ would reflect the variability of the simulations embedded in our prior belief.